 Anticipatory AI evaluates how systems balance proactive assistance with user autonomy, measuring whether prediction capabilities strengthen user agency in achieving their goals.

-Mobile as AI Gateway assesses how mobility enables AI access while measuring the balance between contextual intelligence and privacy preservation.
+Mobile as AI Gateway assesses how smartphones and other mobile devices serve as the primary AI interface while measuring the balance between contextual intelligence and privacy preservation.

 Environmentally Responsible Innovation measures computational resource stewardship, evaluating whether AI deployment serves genuine human benefit relative to its ecological impact.

 These pillars work in concert, but implementation exists on a spectrum.
-Organizations rarely achieve perfect alignment across all six criteria simultaneously, and that's not the expectation.
+Organizations rarely achieve perfect alignment across all six criteria simultaneously; this is not the expectation.
 The framework provides evaluation language for making conscious progress rather than demanding immediate optimization.

-A team might excel at Trust-Centered Design through local processing while still developing its Environmental Responsibility approach.
-Another might achieve harmonious Human Connection Enhancement but face technical challenges with Seamless Integration across legacy systems.
+A team might excel at Trust-Centered Design through local processing while still developing its Environmentally Responsible Innovation approach.
+Another might achieve meaningful Human Connection Enhancement but face technical challenges with Seamless Integration across legacy systems.

 Consider what this looks like in practice.
 While some build AI that sits on top of existing operating systems, Venho.AI represents something fundamentally different: an operating system built from the ground up around human intent, with every design decision reflecting conscious choice between enhancement and extraction.